RuiMMCHEIG/DAI-2022-SMTP/README.md

 ## SMTP Server setup

-In this part, we will see how to install a SMTP Server in a Docker container, in this case this will be a MockMock Server(https://github.com/DominiqueComte/MockMock)
+In this part, we will see how to install a SMTP Server in a Docker container, here we will use a MockMock Server(https://github.com/DominiqueComte/MockMock)

 This MockMock Server allows us to send e-mails without actually sending them which is perfect for this project.